 The truth is these extended warranties often do nothing more than serve as a healthy source of commission for your salesperson.
 Darn near 50% of the cost of warranties are kept by the retailer.
 The margins are sky high, more or less extra profit for very little risk shouldered by the business.
+The same is often true for home warranties: an extensive version of extended warranties that covers all appliances in your house and costs more than $600 per year on average.

 And think about it – a business exists to make money.
 By very definition, these extended warranties help the business far more than they help the consumer.
 They are a product, just like whatever we just bought, and no business offers consumers a product at a loss.
 For the large majority of us, extended warranties are bad investments, and corporations are well aware of that fact.